 Non-members, members who have not been approved for full active fellowship, suspended fellows.

 The FAAOS designation distinguishes orthopaedic surgeons from other healthcare specialists as the leaders of the musculoskeletal health team with the level of skills, training, experience and professionalism consistent with the high standards established by the AAOS.
 The FAAOS designation represents a commitment to quality, professional development, and continuous education.
 This sets orthopaedic surgeons apart from other providers of the bone and joint health team.

 Is the FAAOS designation a member benefit?

-Yes.
-Using the designation will help differentiate Active Fellows from non-orthopaedic surgeons and colleagues who aren't qualified to use the designation.
+Yes - it's FREE.
+Using the designation helps differentiate Active Fellows from non-orthopaedic surgeons and colleagues who aren't qualified to use the designation.

 - Brings recognition to the profession as a whole

 - Signifies standing in the Academy